Term Life Insurance FAQs

 - Add any anticipated costs your family will face in the foreseeable future.
 For example, if you know the family car will need to be replaced within a few years, you could add the cost of a new vehicle.

-- Calculate in the amount it would cost to pay off your mortgage.
+- Calculate the amount it would cost to pay off your mortgage.

 - If your children are still in school, add the cost of their college education, in addition to the costs of their annual activities, sports and music lessons.

-Once you add up the expenses you want your term life insurance to cover, you can then deduct any assets, such as savings and investments, that would also help to cover those costs to help you arrive at an appropriate coverage amount.
+Once you add up the expenses you want your term life insurance to cover, you can deduct any assets, such as savings and investments, that would also help to cover those costs to arrive at an appropriate coverage amount.
+An independent insurance agent can also help you calculate how much term life insurance you need.

 How Does Term Life Insurance Work?

-Once you choose your , you will pay a premium to the life insurance company to keep the policy in force until the end of the defined term, or the end of your life, whichever comes first.
-You may also have the option of paying the premium annually, monthly, or as a lump-sum payment up front.
+Once you choose your policy, you pay a premium to the life insurance company to keep the policy in force until the end of the defined term, or the end of your life, whichever comes first.
+You may have the option of paying the premium annually, monthly, or as a lump-sum payment up front.

 If you pass away during the specified term of the policy, your designated beneficiary will receive the death benefits from your policy.
 The beneficiary will choose how to receive these benefits.
 One option is a lump sum payment, but there are also annuity options, which provide a yearly payout.

 Term life insurance is a highly flexible vehicle that can help you plan for a wide range of future needs.
-An independent agent can help to assess your needs and make the best possible choices for your family.
+An independent insurance agent can help to assess your needs and make the right coverage choices for your family.

 How Much Is Term Life Insurance?